Nacho114/swissdef-template/static/markdown/products/philips_hs1/info_en.md

 - Philips Heartstart HS-1 (available in English, German, French, Italian, and other languages)
 - Lithium battery (Capacity: approx. 4 years and 200 shocks)
-- Adult Electrode set (Durability: 2 years).
-Infant Electrode set sold separately.
-Both ensure reliable performance with clear guidance for emergencies.
+- Adult Electrode set is included, while the Infant Electrode set is sold separately.
+Both have a durability of 2 years and provide reliable performance with clear guidance during emergencies.
 - Carrying Case
 - WAP Fast Response Kit attached to the AED